darkreactions/ESCALATE_report/README.md

    The `conda env create` command will automatically create an escalate_report environment

+#### Custom Environment (Package List)
+   <center> <b>Windows Users will likely need to use this </b> </center>

+Pip install the following python packages prior to use:
+- pandas, json, numpy, gspread, pydrive, cerberus, google-api-python-client==1.7.4, xlrd, xlwt, tqdm, pytest,

+conda install -c conda-forge rdkit

+Please report any failures of the above message to the repo admins

 ### Authentication Setup

 1. Download the [securekey files](https://www.youtube.com/watch?v=oHg5SJYRHA0) and move them into the expworkup/creds/ folder.
 Do not distribute these keys!
 (Contact a dev for access)